schmidni/CppND-Memory-Management-Chatbot/README.md

 4. Run it: `./membot`.

 ## Project Task Details

-Currently, the program crashes when you close the window.
-There is a small bug hidden somewhere, which has something to do with improper memory management.
-So your first warm-up task will be to find this bug and remove it.
-This should familiarize you with the code and set you up for the rest of the upcoming tasks.
-Have fun debugging!

 Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are: